avinoth/apistore/README.md

 apistore is a self hosted rails app to store and retrieve JSON data.

-Probably usecases,
+Probable usecases,
-* JSON data basckup.
+* JSON data backup.
 * For data for which DB is overkill and can't store it in a filesystem.

 Endpoints are,